vasujhawar2001/verbalyze_test/README.md

 2) AWS SES client registration and implementation completed.
 Tested, and able to send emails through ses client on nodejs.
 ![Alt text](imgs/image2.png)
 ![Alt text](imgs/image.png)
+Note: THe ses provider is not in production, so cannot send emails to not verified user.

 3) Google Calender API registered and credential created.